-■ NOTE: Jump-starting a vehicle with a dead battery is not recommended but rather removing the battery, servicing it, and correctly charging it; however, in an emergency, it may be necessary to jumpstart a vehicle.
-If so, use the following procedure to carefully and safely complete this procedure:
+■ NOTE: Do not jump-start a vehicle with a dead battery.
+Instead, remove the battery, service it, and correctly charge it; however, in an emergency, it may be necessary to jumpstart a vehicle.
+If so, use the following procedure to carefully and safely complete this procedure.

-Improper handling or connecting of a battery may result in serious injury including acid burns, electrical burns, or blindness as a result of an explosion.
+Improper handling or connecting of a battery may result in severe injury including acid burns, electrical burns, or blindness as a result of an explosion.
 Always remove rings and watches.

-1. On the vehicle to be jump-started, remove the battery cover and any terminal boots.
+On the vehicle to be jump-started, remove the battery cover and any terminal boots.